What is CAPTCHA? How Have CAPTCHA Tests Evolved?

 However, CAPTCHAs are not foolproof.
 In fact, they’re quite the opposite.
 You may even have watched the YouTube videos of robot arms solving CAPTCHA tests; particularly the earlier iterations.

 Does CAPTCHA work?

-CAPTCHA tests remain fundamental to the web/sec admin’s detection and response arsenal, reducing the number of spam bots making their way through to a website or minimising the effects of a brute force attack.
+CAPTCHA tests remain fundamental to the web/sec admin’s detection and response arsenal, reducing the number of spam bots making their way through to a website or minimizing the effects of a brute force attack

 This continued use of CAPTCHA tests means there are still bot operators out there using various techniques to trick the system.